mohamed-abdulhaii/CPTS-Notes/README.md

 - Simple
 - Practical
 - Easy to review
-- Focused on what I actually need during labs
+- Focused on what I actually need during labs & CTFs

 I will continue updating it as I learn and gain more hands-on experience.